 The State Ethics Commission and Frank Costa enter into this

-Disposition Agreement pursuant to s.5 of the Commission's
+Disposition Agreement pursuant to section 5 of the Commission's

 Enforcement Procedures.
 This Agreement constitutes a consented-to